 Long-term impacts - Those impacts occurring after plan implementation through the next 10 years; for natural systems (vegetation, wildlife, wetlands), recovery would take more than one year.
 Although an impact may only occur for a short duration at one time, if it occurs regularly over a longer period of time, the impact may be considered to be a long-term impact.
 For example, the noise from firearm shots would be heard for a short time and intermittently, but because firearm shots would occur every hunting season throughout the life of the plan, the impact on the natural soundscape would be considered to be long-term.
 Intensity.
 Because definitions of impact intensity (negligible, minor, moderate, and major) vary by impact topic, intensity definitions are provided separately for each impact topic analyzed (see table 4-1).

-Impact Topic Negligible Minor Moderate Major Natural Resource Natural Resources Vegetation and I labitat Native Vegetative Communities and Habitat The action might result in a change in vegetation, but the change would not be measurable or would be at the lowest level of detection.
-The action might result in a detectable change, but the change would be slight.
-This could include changes in the abundance, distribution, or The action would result in a clearly detectable change in a vegetation community and could have an appreciable effect.
-This could include changes in the The action would be severely adverse to a vegetation community.
-The impacts would be substantial and highly noticeable, and they could result in Protected Plant Species composition of individual species in a local area, but would not include changes that would affect the viability of vegetation communities. changes in the abundance, distribution, or composition of nearby vegetation communities, but would not include changes that would affect the viability of widespread change.
-This could include changes in the abundance, distribution, or composition of a nearby vegetation community or plant Nonnative Invasive Plant Species Changes to local ecological processes would be minimal. plant populations in the Preserve.
-Changes to local ecological processes would be of limited extent. populations in the Preserve to the extent that the population would not be likely to recover.
-Key ecological processes would be altered, and "landscape-level" (regional) changes would be expected.
+Impact Topic Negligible Minor Moderate Major Natural Resources Vegetation and Habitat Native Vegetative The action might The action might The action would The action would be Communities and result in a change in result in a detectable result in a clearly severely adverse to a Habitat vegetation, but the change, but the detectable change in vegetation community. change would not change would be a vegetation The impacts would be be measurable or slight.
+This could community and substantial and highly would be at the include changes in could have an noticeable, and they lowest level of the abundance, appreciable effect. could result in detection. distribution, or This could include widespread change.
+Protected Plant Species composition of changes in the This could include individual species in a abundance, changes in the local area, but would distribution, or abundance, not include changes composition of distribution, or that would affect the nearby composition of a viability of vegetation nearby vegetation vegetation communities, but community or plant Nonnative Invasive communities. would not include populations in the Changes to local changes that would Preserve to the extent Plant Species ecological processes affect the viability of that the population would be minimal. plant populations in would not be likely to the Preserve. recover.
+Key ecological Changes to local processes would be ecological processes altered, and would be of limited "landscape-level" extent. (regional) changes would be expected.